MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

 You can also find the ConversationId from a SIP Call-ID using a [query for conversation details - POST /api/v2/analytics/conversations/details/query](/api/rest/v2/analytics/#post-api-v2-analytics-conversations-details-query).
 In your query, define a *segmentFilter* that leverages the *protocolCallId* dimension.

-Also note that the Analytics Conversation Details are available right after the conversation starts.
+Also note that the **Analytics Conversation Details** are available right after the conversation starts.
 You do not need to wait for the end of a conversation to perform an Analytics query for conversation details.

 ## Controlling access to your SIP Device

-In order to control and to limit the access to your external device, which will be exposed on the public internet, you can leverage a combination of the following methods.
+In order to control and to limit the access to your external device, which will be exposed on the public internet, you can leverage a combination of the following methods: *IP Address Access Control List, SIP Digest Authentication, Custom SIP Header, Token in UUI data*.
 These are up to you - nothing is mandatory!

 ### IP Address Access Control List